Ikaleio/LiteLoaderQQNT-Markdown/docs/dev/html_entities_handling.md

 Finally, using `DOMPurify.sanitize()` to filter all possible malicious tags, then rendering content back to message box.

-# Latex Rendering with HTML Entities
+# LaTeX Rendering with HTML Entities

 Version `<=1.1.0` may experience rendering issue when Inline Latex and Latex Block which contains HTML Entities.
 The reason is same as above: HTML Entities has been escaped.

 In above when solving Fenced Code Rendering issue, we manually unescaped HTML Entities in function that passed to `highlight`.
 However there is no any method we could "plug-in" our code to MarkdownIt Katex plugin.

-One possible method (not so elegant though) is to apply some mild changes to `katex` plugin itself as below:
+To solve this, we need to use a mild modified version of `markdown-it-katex`, the midification has been described below:

 ```js
 // Add this function to katex/index.js